MuhammedBuyukkinaci/AWS-Notes/README.md

 45) Normally, root discs aren't encrypted.
 The way to encrypt a root disc is to take snapshot first and copy it to another region by enabling encryption option.

+### EFS - Elastic File System

+1) EFS and EBS are similar but different.

+2) EBS has 2 drawbacks
+    - It is manually operated.
+You create an EBS, attach it to a VM, increase the capacity or reduce the capacity manually.
+    - We can attach an EBS to only one VM.
+Attaching an EBS to many VM's isn't possible.

+3) EFS isn't a disc.
+You can't install an OS on top of it.
+EFS is a NFS-based file storage.
+It is expanded as you add more and shrunk as you delete files.
+Many VM's(irrespective of on premise or EC2'S, more than 1000) can access to EFS simultaneously.
+You are paying as your usage.

+4) EFS is creating a shared file environment for many VM's.
+Let's assume we have 3 VM's behind ELB.
+All of these 3 VM's include codes of our app.
+If we want to modify something on our code, we need to change our code on 3 machines.
+However, if all VM's look into EFS and we modify our code in EFS, the change will be ctive in all VM's.
+This is where EFS is useful.

+5) The steps to use EFS are as follows

+    - Create 2 EC2 instances
+    - Create a security group that EFS is going to use.
+This security group will define who can access.
+    - Create an EFS using the previosly defined security group.
+    - SSH into EC2 instances and mount EFS as a directory.

+6) As of 2021, EFS has access tiers like S3(Standard, Standard IA, Standard IA One Zone etc).

+7) As of 2021, EFS introduced access points feature similar to S3.